How to get your emails delivered, opened, and clicked

 You spend time crafting the perfect message for your contacts.
 If you're like us, you may write, re-write, and proofread (and write again?) before clicking "send."

 Below are some tips on getting your emails delivered to your contacts' inboxes and increasing the likelihood that those emails will be opened:

-Send Meaningful Messages: when you email your contacts, your goal is certainly not to elicit an eye-roll or irritated sigh followed by an "unsubscribe."
+Send Meaningful Messages: When you email your contacts, your goal is not to elicit an eye-roll or irritated sigh followed by an "unsubscribe."
 Instead, you're aiming for either an immediate open or a "save for later" attitude.

 The best way to get that attitude?
 Earn it!
-Don't bombard your contacts with dull emails just for the sake of staying "top of mind."
-Instead, set the expectation that an email from you is going to be informative, meaningful, and necessary.
+Don't bombard your contacts with dull emails to stay "top of mind."
+Instead, set the expectation that an email from you will be informative, meaningful, and necessary.

-- Keep It Clean: remove bounced email addresses from your contact list.
-If you're sending an email to 10 clients, and 3 of those email addresses have previously bounced, the chances that those remaining 7 clients will see your message in their inbox is greatly reduced.
-Instead, remove those 3 bad apples — or, better yet, update their email address to their current one — and your message is far more likely to land where you'd like!
+Keep It Clean: Remove bounced email addresses from your contact list.
+Suppose you're sending an email to 10 clients, and 3 of those email addresses have previously bounced.
+In that case, the chances that those remaining seven clients will see your message in their inbox is significantly reduced.
+Instead, remove those three bad apples — or, better yet, update their email address to their current one — and your message is far more likely to land where you'd like!

-Targeted Messages: instead of sending a custom email or automated campaign to all contacts, we recommend segmenting your list so you're able to get your messages in front of the audience that matters most.
+Targeted Messages: Instead of sending a custom email or automated campaign to all contacts, we recommend segmenting your list to get your messages in front of the audience that matters most.
 Not only will this improve open rates, but it will help build your reputation among your contacts as an advisor who treats their clients as individuals!

 Keep your contacts organized into groups so you have segments ready to target: